gplepage/lsqfit/doc/html/_sources/overview.txt

       functions that are compiled in C or other low-level languages generally do not work with |GVar|\s; they should be replaced by equivalent pure-Python functions if they are needed for |GVar|-valued arguments.
-See :ref:`gvar-arithmetic-and-functions` for more
+See the :mod:`gvar` documentation for more information.
-      information.

       The fact that correlation information is preserved *automatically*